 Are you in search of fun kid-friendly activities in D.C.?
 Whether you are from the area or just stopping by, there are a variety of great spots and experiences to choose from.
-Below are some of our favorite things to do with kids this spring in D.C..
+Below are some of our favorite things to do with kids this winter in D.C..

-2. Find your happy place at Dopamine Land
+4. Find your happy place at Dopamine Land

-A new addition to D.C., Dopamine Land is specially designed to trigger the happiness hormone, dopamine.
+A recent addition to D.C., Dopamine Land is specially designed to trigger the happiness hormone, dopamine.
 From a massive ball pit to a designated pillow fight section, this immersive installation in Friendship Heights blends technology, media and play through vibrant, whimsical installations.
 You’re bound to love it as much as the kids!
 Snag tickets here to plan your visit.

-3. Step into Monet’s radiant paintings at Claude Monet: The Immersive Experience
+6. Step into Monet’s radiant paintings at Claude Monet: The Immersive Experience

 Located at the Rhode Island Center, Claude Monet: The Immersive Experience welcomes you to learn about the iconic artist’s life and step into iconic paintings like Water Lilies and Houses of Parliament.
 You and the kids will be blown away by the stunning floor-to-ceiling projections of Monet’s vibrant works.